baiIey/bike-canvas/README.md

 ```

 ### Fetch Drawings
-This loops through drawings in order of submission with the forEach() method.
+This loops through drawings in order of submission with Firebase's [forEach() method](https://firebase.google.com/docs/reference/js/firebase.database.DataSnapshot).
 The callback provided to will be called synchronously with a DataSnapshot for each child
 ```
 var query = firebase.database().ref("UIDs").orderByKey();